dojo/docs/util/doctools/generate.rst

 	# Comma-separated list of serializations. "xml" and "json" supported
 	php generate.php --serialize=xml,json

 	# Runs only the custom namespace,
 	# serializes to mycompany.xml in the util/mycompany directory
 	php generate.php --outfile=../../apiout/mycompany mycompany

+	# Specifies storage type. "file" (default) and "resource" currently supported.
+	# Since dojo 1.7, a faster "hash" storage is added, which becomes the default.
+	php generate.php --store=file
+	php generate.php --store=mysql --db_host=localhost --db_user=api --db_password=password --db_name=api

 Use the ``outfile`` argument to place the output in the directory/file of your choice.
 You'll need to create any interceding directories.

 Parsing a large codebase (like dojo/dijit/dojox) may take several minutes.

 ========